 Inflammatory marker linked to dementia in new research

-Dr Matthew Pase from the Florey Institute for Neuroscience and Mental Health co-led the research which studied the risk of dementia in 1,588 participants from the Framingham Heart Study and 3,129 participants from the Cardiovascular Health Study in the USA.
+Dr Matthew Pase from The Florey co-led the research, which studied the risk of dementia in 1,588 participants from the Framingham Heart Study and 3,129 participants from the Cardiovascular Health Study in the USA.

 “We looked at blood samples and dementia diagnosis of participants over the following decade and observed that people with higher blood levels of sCD14 also had a higher risk of dementia,” explained Dr Pase.